ColaCap/ColaCap.github.io/_posts/2024-12-27-fullstack-javascript-development-with-react-and-seo-optimization.md

 - **What It is:** A React-based framework that simplifies full-stack development and optimizes SEO with pre-rendering methods like SSG, SSR, and ISR.
 - **Key Features:**
-  - Automates SSG for static sites.
+  - Automates SSG for static sites by handling the generation of static HTML files during the build process, removing the need for manual implementation.
   - Enables ISR for incrementally updating static pages after deployment.
-  - Simplifies SSR for delivering pre-rendered React components to improve performance and SEO.
+  - Simplifies SSR for delivering pre-rendered React components by integrating React rendering into the server-side workflow.
+Without Next.js, implementing SSR in Node.js would require custom server logic, significantly increasing complexity.
   - Combines CSR with pre-rendering for hybrid web apps.
 - **Dependencies:** Requires Node.js and React.